 There is so much more to acknowledge as possibilities.
 Medical doctors should be willing to research these potential relationships.

 Types of Tinnitus

 There are two types of tinnitus.
-One that's a result of some movement or vibration in the skull, and another that's all in the head (created by the brain or nerve impulses).
+One is a result of some movement or vibration in the skull.
+Another is all in the head (created by the brain or nerve impulses).

-- Objective Tinnitus: Your doctor can actually hear objective tinnitus.
-During examination he or she places a small microphone in each ear to try to pick up the sounds you are hearing.
-This is a rare form of tinnitus.
-It can be caused by blood vessels, muscle contractions, or other noise producing ailments.
+- Objective Tinnitus: Your doctor can hear objective tinnitus.
+During the examination, he or she places a small microphone in each ear to try to pick up the sounds you are hearing.
+That is a rare form of tinnitus.
+It can be caused by blood vessels, muscle contractions, or other noise-producing ailments.

 I don't have this one, but it is a rhythmic pulsing—usually in sync with the heartbeat.

 If you have this type of tinnitus, you should get yourself checked by a heart specialist.
 You might have a circulatory system dysfunction, such as a carotid artery blockage.
 In that case, you're actually hearing the pulsating blood running through the artery.

 3. Somatic Tinnitus